Learning to Generate Rigid Body Interactions with Video Diffusion Models: Appendix

-\paragraph{Failure Cases} Figure~\ref{fig:Failure} shows some failure cases of \methodname, other similar examples can be found in Supplementary Materials.
-In the first case, we have found that objects that do not have a considerable height tend to ignore others during their motion, thus a collision is not created.
-The second and third cases, show complex scenarios with many object.
+Figure~\ref{fig:Failure} shows some failure cases of \methodname.
+In the first and second case, we have found that objects that do not have a considerable height are susceptible to ignore others thus a collision is not created.
+The third and fourth cases, show complex scenarios with many similar objects.
 This sometimes creates ambiguities, by resulting in object duplication or disappearance.
-We speculate here that the text prompt may also encourage ambiguity, due to the presence of multiple elements that can be associated to the same textual identifier.
+We speculate here that the text prompt may also encourage ambiguity, due to the presence of multiple elements that can be associated to the same textual identifier. \looseness=-1

-\paragraph{Qualitatives} For ease of visualization, we report in Figure~\ref{fig:Examples} some additional qualitative results of interactions rendered with \methodname.
-As visible, in several real scenarios, we are able to render realistic object interactions, where objects move coherently with the users' prompt.